-- 111. No such recognition need be expected by sticklers for applying to their peers the valuable, integrity-enhancing requirement to "avoid even the appearance of impropriety"118a.
-In practice, it is devalued by the judges, who pay to it only lip service104c.
-In fact, district judges who may even think that in the interest of judicial integrity they should expose their peers' improprieties and wrongdoing are likely to have that thought dispelled by a self-interested consideration: It is the circuit and district judges in the circuit who choose the district judge that will represent them in the Judicial Conference.
-Those judges would certainly not vote for a judge that would put principles ahead of the reciprocal cover-up required by complicit collegiality, which provides the basis for their awareness of their mutually dependent survival. - 112.
-Among the most prestigious appointments are to the at-pleasure directorship of the Administrative Office of the U.S. Courts and the chairmanship of the term-limited Executive Committee of the Judicial Conference of the U.S. The presiding member of the Conference is the chief justice, who makes those appointments just as he appoints the term-limited chairs of each of the 25 committees of the Conference86b, such as the Committee on Financial Disclosure, on Judicial Conduct and Disability, and on Codes of Conduct.cf.99a Appointment to some committees, such as that on international judicial relations, involves travel abroad or hosting delegations of foreign jurists and judicial personnel.99b The chief justice can also create special committees, each of which can become known by the name of the judge that he appoints to chair it.
-For example, on May 25, 2004, Chief Justice Rehnquist created a committee to review the application of the Judicial Conduct and Disability Act and appointed Justice Breyer as its chairman; it became known as the Breyer Committee, which issued the Breyer Report in September 2006.
-Chief circuit judges can also make appointments in their respective courts. - 113.
-"The Chief Justice has sole authority to make committee appointments" and bestow the concomitant reputational benefit on appointees...as well as a 'distraction' from the monotonous grind of deciding case after case of Joe Schmock v.
-Wigetry, Corp.
-A judge who wants to receive such benefit had better be on good terms with the chief justice as well as with the respective circuit justice and all the other justices, for they can put in a good word for him with the chief justice.
+- 100. Judges' unaccountability and de facto unimpeachability(jur:21§1) have generated irresistible attraction toward wrongdoing...ever more of it and more boldly as the impunity following an act of wrongdoing increases their confidence that no harm will come to them if they repeat the same or similar type of wrongdoing and even if they engage in wrongdoing that is bolder to the same extent as their impunity confidence is greater.
+This self-reinforcing process has caused wrongdoing to become pervasive.
+It explains why no judge may be willing to agree to be hit with the stick for his wrongdoing when he knows that everybody is actively doing some type of wrong or passively looking the other way from the wrongdoing of others.
+Hence the need also for the carrot as conduct modifier or inducer. - 101.
+Judges that go with the flow of their peers rather than stand on principles can reap a benefit in several manners in addition to getting away with their own wrongdoing and its profit.
+For instance, a district judge can be 'promoted' to temporary duty on a circuit court under 28 U.S.C. §292(d)(jur:41¶79).
+Carrots can also be dangled before the eyes of judges or fed to them in the form of appointment to prestigious administrative positions and committees within the Judiciary.
+While being so appointed does not bring an increase in salary, the prestige that it carries amounts to public recognition of not only a judge's competence, but also his forgiving attitude toward his peers: He or she will stick by them no matter what, even by dismissing 100% of petitions for review of complaint dismissals(jur:23¶23). - 102.
+No such recognition need be expected by sticklers for applying to their peers the valuable, integrity-enhancing requirement to "avoid even the appearance of impropriety"^{118a}, in practice devalued by the judges, who pay to it only lip service^{102c}.
+In fact, district judges who may even think that in the interest of judicial integrity they should expose their peers' improprieties and wrongdoing are likely to have that thought dispelled by a self-interested consideration: It is the circuit and district judges in the circuit who choose the district judge that will represent them in the Judicial Conference96.
+Those judges would certainly not vote for a judge that would put principles ahead of the reciprocal cover-up required by complicit collegiality. - 103.
+Among the most prestigious appointments are to the at-pleasure directorship of the Administrative Office of the U.S. Courts and the chairmanship of the term-limited Executive Committee of the Judicial Conference of the U.S. The presiding member of the Conference is the chief justice, who makes those appointments just as he appoints the term-limited chairs of each of some 25 committees of the Conference^{84b}, such as the committee on financial disclosure, on judicial conduct and disability, and on ethical conduct.^{cf.97a} Appointment to some committees, such as that on international judicial relations, involves travel abroad or hosting delegations of foreign jurists and judicial personnel.^{97b} The chief justice can also create special committees, each of which can become known by the name of the judge that he appoints to chair it.
+For example, Chief Justice Rehnquist created a committee to review the application of the Judicial Conduct and Disability Act and appointed Justice Breyer as its chairman; it became known as the Breyer Committee, which issued the Breyer Report.98 Chief judges can also make appointments in their respective courts.